Imported from: Google Blogger site

 |

-That certificate is currently represented by a single surviving example, printed by the National Bank Note Company.
-The Crossing obviously came from the same source die as the bank notes above.
-I am calling that particular depiction Vignette 1.
-Later alterations and all known lithograph imitations share these common characteristics:
+It is obvious that The Crossing on the Central Rail Road stock certificate came from the same source die as the bank notes above.
+For the purposes of this article, I am calling that initial depiction Vignette 1.
+Later steel plate modifications of the vignette and all known lithograph imitations share these common characteristics:

 - a train crosses a stone arch bridge left to right over a small creek